sjbylo/container-workshop/01-build-app-on-local-pc/README.md

 Have a look at the contents of the source code directory.
 Note the following files/directories:
 - *app.py*: contains the python source code of the application
 - *requirements.txt*: contains the python dependencies that need to be installed for the application to work
-- *seeds/seed_data.json*: contains the content of the voting app, the question that will be asked
+- *seeds/seed_data.json*: contains the content of the voting application, the question that will be asked
 - *templates*: contains the html templates that will be used to generate content for the browser

 Note the application dependencies which are listed in the requirements file: